ibnlanre/portal/README.md

 ### Difference between `state` and `get` properties

 The difference between the `state` and `get` properties is that the `state` property is expected to be a pure value that doesn't involve any side effects. it is passed to a `useState` hook as the initial state of the `portal`.
 The `get` property, on the other hand, can be used to retrieve the initial state from a persistent storage, or network request.
-It is called within a `useEffect` hook.
-The `get` property is therefore invoked after the `state` is set, and overrides the `state` if present.
+It is called within a `useEffect` hook, and is therefore invoked after the `state` is set, and overrides the `state` if present.

 ### Basic usage